hashicorp/vault/website/source/docs/agent/caching/index.html.md

 lease revocations as well.

-While agent tries to observe some requests and evicts cache entries automatically, it is possible that agent is completely unaware of revocations that happen outside of Agent's context.
+While agent tries to observe some requests and evicts cache entries automatically, agent is completely unaware of revocations that happen outside of Agent's context.
 This is when stale entries are created in the agent.

 For managing the stale entries in the cache, an endpoint `/v1/agent/cache-clear`(see below) is made available to manually evict cache